The following questions and answers pertain specifically to becoming a California peace officer.

-No, POST does not require agencies or academies to administer any physical ability test prior to hire.
-However, many agencies and academies administer their own physical ability test during the selection process.
-POST requires a physical ability test before academy graduation.
+No, POST does not require a physical ability test prior to hire.
+However, many agencies administer their own physical ability test during the selection process.

-How can I get information on physical ability tests that agencies or academies may require?
+2. How can I get information on physical ability tests that agencies may require?

-You can contact law enforcement agencies for information on their specific physical performance requirements.
+You should contact the law enforcement agencies directly for information on their specific physical performance requirements.

-Students must complete a 36-session physical conditioning program.
-The conditioning program consists of aerobic, strength, muscular endurance, and flexibility conditioning.
+The physical conditioning program consists of aerobic, strength, muscular endurance, and flexibility conditioning.
 Usually, jogging is the mode of aerobic conditioning.
 Calisthenics circuit training or weight circuit training is most commonly used for strength and muscular endurance conditioning.
 Static stretching is the usual mode of flexibility conditioning.

-Students who are engaged in a vigorous lifetime fitness program generally do not have any problems with the POST-required academy physical conditioning program and Work Sample Test Battery Test.
-It is almost impossible, though, for sedentary individuals to complete the program without problems.
+Students who are engaged in a vigorous lifetime fitness program generally do not have any problems with the POST-required academy physical conditioning program.
+It is nearly impossible, though, for sedentary individuals to complete the program without problems.
 For best results, your exercise program should already match the descriptions below.

 - Aerobic conditioning, 3-5 days per week, 20-60 minutes each day, continuous jogging on most days each week

 - Muscular strength/endurance, 2-3 days per week, one set of 8-10 exercises including upper body, core, and legs, 8-20 repetitions per set

 - Flexibility, static stretching, at least 2-3 days per week, preferably 5-7 days, 8-12 stretches each day, hold each stretch for 15-30 seconds and repeat each 2-4 times